weiran-sun/sun/index.md

 ### About me

 I am a Professor in the Mathematics Department of the Simon Fraser University.
 My research area is PDE and applied analysis with the main focus on the kinetic theory.
-Current specific topics that I am interested in include:
-  - Analysis of kinetic equations
-  - Inverse problems related to kinetic equations and related ones
-  - Numerical analysis of kinetic equations <br>
+This involves general subjects on analysis of kinetic equations, inverse problems related to kinetic equations and related ones, and numerical analysis of kinetic equations.

 I also enjoy working with researchers in other areas and provide mathematical tech support.
 Recently, I become interested in AI-for-Math and start working with computer scientists (the [DeLTA Lab](https://delta-lab-ai.github.io/index.html) led by Professor Wuyang Chen at SFU) on automating PDE analysis.

 ### News